raghubetina/syllabus-chapters/README.md

     - Type into Zoom's chat.
 The TAs will be watching the chat and they will interrupt me and read your question/comment.
 So, if you're not sure, don't hesitate to type your questions or comments into the chat and let the TAs decide whether to escalate them.
  - Use Zoom's Nonverbal Feedback to let me know if e.g. things are moving too fast or too slow.
 Or hey, throw in a 👏/👎/👍 here and there.

-[^unauthorized_recording]: Unauthorized student recording of classroom or other academic activities (including advising sessions or office hours) is prohibited.
-Unauthorized recording is unethical and may also be a violation of University policy and state law.
-Students requesting the use of assistive technology as an accommodation should contact the instructor.
-Unauthorized use of classroom recordings — including distributing or posting them — is also prohibited.
-Under the University’s Copyright Policy, faculty own the copyright to instructional materials — including those resources created specifically for the purposes of instruction, such as syllabi, lectures and lecture notes, and presentations.
-Students cannot copy, reproduce, display or distribute these materials.
-Students who engage in unauthorized recording, unauthorized use of a recording or unauthorized distribution of instructional materials will be referred to the appropriate University office for follow-up.

 We're all figuring this out[^social-distance] as we go along.
 If you have any suggestions or tips, please let us know.

 [^social-distance]: _Please excuse us as we learn to social distance._